Vestry minutes 2024 – 2025

 2.2 Services

-AH recapped on services and activities since the last meeting, they included:
+recapped on services and activities since the last meeting, they included:

 a, Christmas Tree Festival, St John’s had a tree and AH was a steward for a few sessions.